-All four categories of privacy are connected through environmental characteristics that play an essential role in the control of privacy (Y. Hsieh, 2010).
-The Aged LTCF residents become progressively dependent on others and are unable to rely on their resources to maintain their subjective privacy needs.
-A significant number of studies investigated the privacy in LTCF and addressed different environmental components that contribute to creating a sense of privacy among residents.
-The finding indicated that the highest perceived privacy strongly related to the residents' bedroom privacy in the LTCF (Morgan & Stewart, 1999) (Hsieh, 2010) and that the design components of individual patient rooms (e.g., shared room versus the single room, fewer patient beds, and a larger area per bed) were strongly correlated to higher perceived privacy.
-In addition, the residents had no privacy during person- staff interaction (treatment, exercise, changing diapers, and improved staff-patient communication), no privacy during private social interaction (family, guests or other informal caregivers), and more probability of medication errors (Schopp et al., 2008; van de Glind, van Dulmen, & Goossensen, 2008).
-Moreover, residents living in double bedroom were more likely to develop territorial behavior and might have territory related conflicts with their roommates that can lead to aggressive or violent behavior and on the contrary, develop seclusion (Hsieh, 2014).
-However, The Double- occupancy rooms were connected to lower rate of falls and loneliness (Singh, Subhan, Krishnan, & Edwards, 2016).
+All four categories of privacy are connected through environmental characteristics, which play an essential role in the control of privacy (Hsieh, 2010).
+LTCF residents become progressively dependent on others and are unable to rely on their own resources to maintain their subjective privacy needs.
+A significant number of studies investigated the privacy in LTCFs and addressed various environmental components that contribute to creating a sense of privacy among residents.
+The findings indicated that the highest perceived privacy was strongly associated with the bedroom privacy for LTCF residents (Morgan & Stewart, 1999; Hsieh, 2010).
+Design components of individual patient rooms such as having a single room (as opposed to a shared room), fewer overall patient beds, and larger area per bed were strongly correlated with higher perceived privacy.
+Moreover, residents living in double bedrooms were more likely to develop territorial behavior and might have territory-related conflicts with their roommates, which can lead to aggressive or violent behavior, or to withdrawal and seclusion (Hsieh, 2014).
+However, double-occupancy bedrooms were connected with lower rates of falling and loneliness (Singh et al., 2016).

+It was found that LTCF residents had very limited privacy during interactions with staff such as during treatment, exercise, changing diapers, and staff-patient communication.
+Nor did they have privacy during private social interactions with family, guests or other informal caregivers, and there was more probability of medication errors (Schopp et al., 2008; van de Glind et al., 2008).

-Other room- privacy components include the distance from the nursing station and the visual view of the room, (wayfinding, walking distance, noise, number of directional changes to the nursing station- measured with spacial syntax) also affects residents' complexed perceived privacy (Grant, Degenholtz, Cutler, Kane, & Miller, 2011).
-Studies revealed that some LTCF residents might be willing to accept reduced privacy in exchange for increased visual surveillance and visibility to the nursing station (Lu, Cai, & Bosch, 2017).
-The evidence for preference is considered inconclusive, and these different perceptions emphasized the need for a mix of room types that can support person-centered care and fit the residents' personal needs (Taylor, Card, & Piatkowski, 2018).
+Other elements of a room’s privacy include the distance from the staff nursing station and the visual view of the room from the outside, which affect residents’ perceived privacy (Cutler et al., 2006).
+Studies have shown that some LTCF residents may be willing to accept reduced privacy in exchange for increased visual surveillance and visibility from the nursing station (Lu et al., 2017).
+The evidence for residents’ preference is considered inconclusive, and the different preferences emphasize the need for a mix of room types that can support person-centered care and fit the residents’ personal needs (Taylor et al., 2018).

-The physical layout, as reviewed above , is an essential factor in promoting well-being in health care facilities (Chaudhury, Cooke, Cowie, & Razaghi, 2017).
-The factors that create a well-designed physical layout, and especially the physical layout, are still relatively unexplored.
-Evaluation methods that aim to define the appropriate design of high-quality healthcare environments are limited, and most of the design guidelines and recommendations are based on sporadic information from credible research and evaluation of completed buildings (Sloane et al., 2003; Ulrich, Berry, Quan, & Parish, 2011).
+In summary, the physical layout of LTCFs is an essential factor in promoting well-being among residents (Chaudhury et al., 2018).
+The factors that create a well-designed physical layout are still relatively unexplored and require further research.
+Evaluation methods that aim to define the appropriate design of high-quality healthcare environments are limited, and most of the design guidelines and recommendations are based on sporadic information from credible research and evaluation of completed buildings (Sloane et al., 2003; Ulrich et al., 2011).

-Assessing the quality of the physical layout - Evaluation methods
+Assessing the Quality of Physical Layout: Evaluation Methods

-In general, the Post-Occupancy Evaluation (POE) (Zimmerman & Martin, 2001) and Evidence-Based Design (EBD) have been used as assessment models that ensure a high-quality environment.
-POE assesses how users appraise the design and how it supports certain activities (by interviews), whereas EBD is a reflective process (in particular the impact of different architectural design solutions on people, costs, and management).
-However, the use of EBD for LTCF environments requires a valid and usable instrument that can evaluate the environmental design based on building elements that are known to relate to positive health care outcomes and SWB (Craik K. Femer N., 1987).
-The appropriate instrument must be able to standardize the information and enable the researcher to compare different environments, offers insights into how environments can be better adapted to patients’ and staff needs, and identify strengths and weaknesses in the environment.
+The Post-Occupancy Evaluation (POE) (Zimmerman & Martin, 2001) and Evidence-Based Design (EBD) have been used as assessment models to ensure a high-quality environment.
+Through interviews, the POE assesses how users appraise the design of an existing structure and how it supports certain activities.
+The EBD, on the other hand, is a reflective process that takes place during the planning stages of a building project, examining the impact of different architectural design solutions on people, costs, and management.
+However, the use of EBD for LTCF environments requires a valid and usable instrument that can evaluate the environmental design based on building elements that are known to relate to positive health care outcomes and SWB (Craik & Femer, 1987).
+The appropriate instrument must be able to standardize the information and enable the researcher to compare different environments, offer insights into how environments can be better adapted to patients’ and staff needs, and identify strengths and weaknesses in the environment.